• Products

 • Various swing trading strategies include Fibonacci retracement, support and resistance levels, and the simple moving average

-Swing traders utilise diverse strategies to recognize and handle trading opportunities, often blending different approaches before committing to a specific trading prospect.
+Swing traders utilise diverse strategies to recognise and handle trading opportunities, often blending different approaches before committing to a specific trading prospect.
 The technical aspect holds significant importance in swing trading due to the constrained timeframes of the trades.
 Consider it as forecasting that an asset will attain a particular price (or profit) within a relatively defined time frame.

 The fluctuation of a stock price through successive peaks and troughs is referred to as price swings.
 Swing trading seeks to capitalise on these price swings by strategically determining entry and exit points.
 It involves assessing a stock price's momentum, its anticipated direction, and potential reversal points.
 The strategy operates on the premise that a stock price, after ascending or descending to a specific level, is poised for a reversal.